tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 Now, back to our app.

-Since the data that I need is conveniently provided in the `<a>` element, I can just take it using the `getAttribute` method and push it into the array.
+Since the data that I needed is conveniently provided in the `<a>` element, I can just take it using the `getAttribute` method and push it into the array.

 ```ts
 element(el) {